zeruhur/loner/en/AP15_mech_requiem.md

 ### Enviromental Conditions Tables

-To effectively integrate environmental conditions into gameplay for "Mech Requiem," let's create specific tables using dice rolls to determine various environmental factors.
+To effectively integrate environmental conditions into gameplay for _Mech Requiem_, let's create specific tables using dice rolls to determine various environmental factors.
 These tables use d6 (six-sided dice) to maintain simplicity and accessibility.
 Each category—Terrain Effects, Weather Conditions, and Localized Damage—will have its own table to determine the impact on mech operations.

 - At the start of each encounter or mission, the player rolls according to the appropriate table to determine the environmental conditions.
 This random element adds a layer of unpredictability and requires players to adapt their strategies.
 - The tags assigned by these conditions should meaningfully impact the decisions players make during gameplay, affecting movement, combat effectiveness, and visibility.